-If the student will be confined at home for a week or more, a parent may request makeup work through the guidance office.
+Students should check with classmates regarding missed assignments if absence from class is 2 days or less.
+If the student will be confined at home 3 days or more, a parent may request make-up work through the guidance office.
 A 48-hour period is required to obtain the work from the teachers.

 MEDICATIONS (Administering to Students in School)

 - 1. Prescription medication must be presented in the original pharmacy bottle with written permission from the parent/guardian. - 2.
 Non-prescription medications (over-the-counter) must also be presented in the original labeled container with the child's name on it and written permission from the parent/guardian. - 3.
 Unlabeled medications will not be given at school. - 4.
-Medications are to be kept in the Nurse's office or Principal's office.
+Medications are to be kept in the Nurse's office.
 Students are not permitted to carry their medications with them throughout the day. - 5.
 Students caught carrying Prescription or Non-prescription medications into the building, without written permission from a parent/guardian will be dealt with according to the Code of Conduct.
 Students caught carrying Prescription or Non-prescription medications in the building will receive consequences indicated in the Code of Conduct.